ReshanCSX/CS50x-Final-Project/README.md

 ## Technologies:
-This web application was developed unsing
+This web application was developed using :

 <ul>
   <li>Flask with python</li>
   <li>SQLAlchemy with SQLite3</li>